luizaugustogarcia/tdp1375/README.md

 # tdp1375
-Algorithm for sorting by transpositions based on an algebraic approach with guarantee of approximation ratio of 1.375, conceived as part of the Ph.D. thesis of Luiz Silva.
+Algorithm for sorting by transpositions based on an algebraic approach with guarantee of approximation ratio of 1.375 for all permutations on the Symmetric Group S_n, not only for simple permutations, conceived as part of the Ph.D. thesis of Luiz Silva.

 This project requires Maven to be compiled.